 Camping in Killarney Provincial Park

 This is a busy park and campsites are booked out fully during the summer months.
-You can reserve a site up to five months in advance, and if you are planning on camping here in July or August, you will definitely need an advance reservation.
+You can reserve a site up to five months in advance, and if you are planning on camping here in July, August, or weekends in the fall, you will definitely need an advance reservation.
 You can book online or by phone.
 This campground is open year-round.